UPDATED: Man shot dead in Whitehall; male suspect in custody

 Police believe the shooting stemmed from an argument, Whitehall Lt.
 Brian Smith said.

-Robertson was found lying in the yard at that address with a gunshot wound, Deputy Chief Dan Kelso said.
+Robertson was found lying in the yard at the address with a gunshot wound, Deputy Chief Dan Kelso said.

-Because the incident occurred near Rosemore Middle School, the school and Whitehall City Schools’ four other buildings were placed on lockdown from around 2:30 to 3:10 p.m., said Ty Debevoise, district spokesman.
+Because the incident occurred near Rosemore Middle School, the school and Whitehall City Schools’ four other buildings were placed on lockdown from around 2:30 to 3:10 p.m., said district spokesman Ty Debevoise.

 Schools were locked down for safety, but there was no threat to students, Crispen said.